 He’s not taking a photo of his dog.
 He is taking a small video of me, while I’m making photos of his dog with him in the background.

-When I took the photos, I heard him talking on the phone and telling the other person on the phone that there was a guy taking photos of his dog.
+When I took the photos, I heard him talk on the phone and tell the other person on the phone that there was a guy taking photos of his dog.
 Then he started making a video of me while I was taking photos of his dog.

 Shot on iPhone

 Apple has a set of ads: “Shot on iPhone”.
 The problem is that when people make photos on their iPhone/SmartPhone, they don’t get similar results.
 It’s mostly because of:

 - The fine print that says: Additional equipment and software used (my emphasis)

 - Most of these photos are taken not only by professional photographers, but theses photographers have a full crew for the light and the sound system.

 What kind of additional equipment would they be using?